Can I refinance to consolidate debt into my home loan?

 Debt consolidation case study

-If Peter has a mortgage, credit card debt and a personal loan, he will be making multiple debt repayments every month.
+If Peter has a mortgage and a personal loan, he will be making multiple debt repayments every month.

-By consolidating his debts into one loan, Peter now has one monthly repayment with a lower interest rate.
+By consolidating his personal loan into his home loan, Peter now has one monthly repayment with a lower interest rate.

 Types of debt we can help you to consolidate